sisihagen/website/content/en/blog/2019/09/the-sphere-of-morality.md

 title: "The Sphere Of Morality"
 date: 2019-09-13
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Sin is an invented marketing concept that subjugates many and protects few."
-draft: false
 lang: en
 cover: "society"
 ---